rikuthinks/beside-assistant/README.md

 # Beside AI

-Beside AI is an AI-powered executive assistant designed to keep you on track at your own pace.
+Beside is an AI-powered Question & Answer agent designed to be your know-it-all partner to ask questions on-the-go.

+Need a quick answer to a trivia question about your favorite late artist?
+Need to convert a measurement and forgot the formula?
+Beside is with you.

 - Utilizes state of the art prompt engineering and the latest OpenAI completion endpoint to understand user questions and generate natural language responses.
 - Utilizes Next.js v13 with the experimental appDirectory feature and TypeScript on the front-end, with Upstash and Redis for serverless back-end functionality.